CharlesHahn/GMX_Simple_Analysis_Tool/docs/DIT.md

                         modify Y values by multipling yshrink, default to 1.0 -zs ZSHRINK, --zshrink ZSHRINK
-                        modify Z values by multipling zshrink, default to 1.0 -smv, --showMV        whether to show moving averages of data -ws WINDOWSIZE, --windowsize WINDOWSIZE
+                        modify Z values by multipling zshrink, default to 1.0 -xp XPLUS, --xplus XPLUS
+                        modify X values by plusing xplus, default to 0.0 -yp YPLUS, --yplus YPLUS
+                        modify Y values by plusing yplus, default to 0.0 -zp ZPLUS, --zplus ZPLUS
+                        modify Z values by plusing zplus, default to 0.0 --x_numticks X_NUMTICKS
+                        specify the xtick number for visualization --y_numticks Y_NUMTICKS
+                        specify the ytick number for visualization --z_numticks Z_NUMTICKS
+                        specify the ztick number for visualization -smv [{,CI,origin}], --showMV [{,CI,origin}]
+                        whether to show moving averages of data, default is no; if '-smv' is set, the original data will be shown as background; 'CI' for showing the moving averages with confidence interval
+  -ws WINDOWSIZE, --windowsize WINDOWSIZE
-                        window size for moving average calculation, default to 50 -cf CONFIDENCE, --confidence CONFIDENCE
+                        window size for moving average calculation, default to 50
+  -cf CONFIDENCE, --confidence CONFIDENCE
-                        confidence for confidence interval calculation, default to 0.95 --alpha ALPHA         the alpha of figure items
+                        confidence for confidence interval calculation,
+                        default to 0.95
+  --alpha ALPHA         the alpha of figure items
   -csv CSV, --csv CSV   store data into csv file
   -eg {matplotlib,plotext,plotly,gnuplot}, --engine {matplotlib,plotext,plotly,gnuplot}
-                        specify the engine for plotting: 'matplotlib', 'plotext', 'plotly', 'gnuplot' -cmap COLORMAP, --colormap COLORMAP
+                        specify the engine for plotting: 'matplotlib',
+                        'plotext', 'plotly', 'gnuplot'
+  -cmap COLORMAP, --colormap COLORMAP
                         specify the colormap applied for figures, available for 'matplotlib' and 'plotly' engine --colorbar_location {None,left,top,bottom,right}
-                        the location of colorbar, also determining the orientation of colorbar, ['left', 'top', 'bottom', 'right'], available for 'matplotlib'
+                        the location of colorbar, also determining the orientation of colorbar, ['left', 'top', 'bottom',
-  --legend_location {inside,outside}
+                        'right'], available for 'matplotlib' --legend_location {inside,outside}
-                        the location of legend box, ['inside', 'outside'], available for 'matplotlib' and 'gnuplot' -m {withoutScatter,pcolormesh,3d,contour,AllAtoms,pdf,cdf}, --mode {withoutScatter,pcolormesh,3d,contour,AllAtoms,pdf,cdf}
+                        the location of legend box, ['inside', 'outside'], available for 'matplotlib' and 'gnuplot' --legend_ncol LEGEND_NCOL
+                        the number of columns of legend, default to 1, available for 'matplotlib'
+  -m {withoutScatter,pcolormesh,3d,contour,AllAtoms,pdf,cdf}, --mode {withoutScatter,pcolormesh,3d,contour,AllAtoms,pdf,cdf}
-                        additional parameter: 'withoutScatter' will NOT show scatter plot for 'xvg_box_compare'; 'imshow', 'pcolormesh', '3d', 'contour' were used for 'xpm_show' command; 'AllAtoms' were used for 'find_center' command; 'cdf' and 'pdf' are for 'xvg_show_distribution' command;
+                        additional parameter: 'withoutScatter' will NOT show
+                        scatter plot for 'xvg_box_compare'; 'imshow',
+                        'pcolormesh', '3d', 'contour' were used for 'xpm_show' command; 'AllAtoms' were used for 'find_center'
+                        command; 'cdf' and 'pdf' are for
+                        'xvg_show_distribution' command;
   -al ADDITIONAL_LIST [ADDITIONAL_LIST ...], --additional_list ADDITIONAL_LIST [ADDITIONAL_LIST ...]
                         additional parameters.
-Used to set xtitles for 'xvg_ave_bar' -ip INTERPOLATION, --interpolation INTERPOLATION
+Used to set xtitles for 'xvg_ave_bar'
+  -ip INTERPOLATION, --interpolation INTERPOLATION
                         specify the interpolation method, default to None -ipf INTERPOLATION_FOLD, --interpolation_fold INTERPOLATION_FOLD